Introduction to Controls Slot Machine Odds?

 - Remotely Controlled Offsite by Gaming Regulators

-Standalone slot machines are those which are most often found in older casinos, but are technically slot machines including within their cabinets the ability to set and provide odds of winning with a random number generator.
-A workforce of slot mechanics adjust the odds of winning periodically as directed by the casino operator.
+Standalone slot machines are those which are most often found in older casinos but are technically slot machines including within their cabinets the ability to set and provide odds of winning with a random number generator.
+A workforce of slot mechanics adjusts the odds of winning periodically as directed by the casino operator.

 In general, there is a limited number of settings available for these older slot machines.
 YouTube videos are available from individuals who have personally purchased an older style, standalone slot machine showing exactly how these odds are set.

 For those videos I have viewed, there were six possible settings which could be entered after opening the slot machine door.
 These settings were based on codes from a booklet provided by the slot machine manufacturer.